+Source: Simon (2021)

-In this case, the year-end-payments are only for the 10% interest each year.
-As a result, the principle remains 100000 until the end of the contract.
-Since the principle remains at 100000, the 10% annual interest is the same amount each year, 10000.
+In this case, the year–end payments are only for the 10 percent interest each year.
+As a result, the principal remains at $100,000 until the end of the contract, and the interest is the same amount each year ($10,000).

-To summarize our discussion of these three alternative repayment patterns and their effects on cash flows and total interest expense, we see that pattern 2 is the fastest repayment plan, and therefore the amount of interest payments is the lowest.
+To summarize, the three repayment patterns have different effects on cash flow and total interest expenses.
+Pattern (2) is the fastest repayment plan, with the lowest amount of interest payments.

 Analyzing a Company’s Use of Leverage